BorisLaboratory/ecommerce/README.md

 # e-commerce demo #1

-# THIS IS AN ECOMMERCE PROJECT THAT WAS IMPLEMENTED USING :
+# THIS IS AN E-COMMERCE PROJECT IMPLEMENTED USING THE POWERS OF :

-    - Nextjs 14
+    - Next-js 14
-    - Typecript
+    - TypeScript
     - Tailwind css
     - shdadcn
     - prisma Database